AsymmetricIris/Game-Project-Snake/README.md

 # Game-Project-Snake
-A University project for our first class in C programming.\n Chose to program the game Snake using raw C's features to impllement OOP behaviours (because I tried not OOP and it suited game programming very poorly)
+"A University project for our first class in C programming."
+"Chose to program the game Snake using raw C's features to impllement OOP behaviours " "(because I tried not OOP and it suited game programming very poorly)"

 Implemented features such as...
 - collision with hitboxes